huggingface/transformers/docs/source/main_classes/trainer.rst

 ``stage3_max_live_parameters`` and ``stage3_max_reuse_distance``, so its not additive, its just 2GB total.

-``stage3_max_live_parameters`` is the upper limit on how many full parameters you want to keep on the GPU at any given time. ``reuse_distance`` is a metric we are using to figure out when will a parameter be used again in the future, and we use the ``stage3_max_reuse_distance`` to decide whether to throw away the parameter or to keep it.
+``stage3_max_live_parameters`` is the upper limit on how many full parameters you want to keep on the GPU at any given time. "reuse distance" is a metric we are using to figure out when will a parameter be used again in the future, and we use the ``stage3_max_reuse_distance`` to decide whether to throw away the parameter or to keep it.
 If a parameter is going to be used again in near future (less than ``stage3_max_reuse_distance``) then we keep it to reduce communication overhead.
 This is super helpful when you have activation check-pointing enabled, where we do a forward recompute and backward passes a a single layer granularity and want to keep the parameter in the forward recompute till the backward